 How to find out if your boundaries are Party Walls.

-If there are no “T” marks, and no specific reference to who maintains a boundary, then they must be Party Walls.
+However, if there are no “T” marks, and no specific reference to who maintains a boundary, then they must be Party Walls.

 See below weblink for more information published by UK Government regarding Party Walls.